PlumpMath/web-service-interop-and-performance/README.md

-This repository contains the implementation used to measure the perfomance of differen web service frameworks.
+This repository contains the implementation used to measure the perfomance of different web service frameworks.